andersonfreitas/opengl-boilerplate/README.md

 Then open the generated `Project.xcodeproj` project.

+If you don't have CMake installed on your Mac, the easist way is to install is with [Homebrew](http://brew.sh) using `brew install cmake`

 ### Building with Visual Studio

 CMake comes with a diverse options of [generators](http://www.cmake.org/cmake/help/v2.8.8/cmake.html#section_Generators).
 Use the CMake GUI on Windows to automatically create a project solution based on this project.